Are Earwigs Harmful? Everything You Need to Know

 • Icon

-Potential Damage: Large numbers of earwigs may chew holes in leaves, flowers, and soft fruits like strawberries and lettuce.
-They can also damage seedlings and young plants if food sources are scarce.
+Plant Damage: In large numbers, earwigs may chew irregular holes in leaves, flowers, and soft fruits like strawberries and lettuce.

-To prevent garden damage, you can encourage natural predators like birds or introduce diatomaceous earth to control excessive earwig populations. control earwigs at home
+To prevent garden damage, you can encourage Natural Predators like birds or introduce diatomaceous earth to control excessive earwig populations. control earwigs at home, prevention

 How to Prevent Earwig Infestations